FingerRec/RHE/README.md

 # Revisiting Hard Example for Action Recognition
-This code is a re-implementation of the video classification experiments in our Revisiting Hard-example (The code is finishing).
+This code is a re-implementation of the video classification experiments in our Revisiting Hard-example for Action Recognition.
 The code is developed based on the PyTorch framework.

+> Congrulation!
+Our paper has been accepted by TCSVT.
+The final version code and pretrained model will be upload soon!

 ## Installation
 - Pytorch0.4+